-The university's Long Term Disability Plan is available to benefit-eligible faculty and staff in the University of Missouri System to provide replacement income due to disability.
+The University's Long Term Disability Plan is available to benefit-eligible faculty and staff in the University of Missouri System to provide replacement income in the event of a disability.
 It is not available to retirees.
 Certain benefit-eligible employees are eligible for the completely voluntary, employee-paid supplemental individual disability insurance described at the bottom of this webpage.
 You must be actively at work on the effective date of coverage.
 Otherwise, coverage will begin when you return to active work.

 Looking for plan providers or health care providers?